intel/QATzip/README.md

 ## Introduction

-QATZip is a user space library which builds on top of the Intel&reg; QuickAssist Technology user space library, to provide extended accelerated compression and decompression services by offloading the actual compression and decompression request(s) to the Intel&reg; Chipset Series.
-QATZip produces data using the standard gzip\* format (RFC1952) with extended headers.
+QATzip is a user space library which builds on top of the Intel&reg; QuickAssist Technology user space library, to provide extended accelerated compression and decompression services by offloading the actual compression and decompression request(s) to the Intel&reg; Chipset Series.
+QATzip produces data using the standard gzip\* format (RFC1952) with extended headers.
 The data can be decompressed with a compliant gzip\* implementation.
 QATzip is design to take full advantage of the performance provided by Intel&reg; QuickAssist Technology.